in

 Aside from the appearance of the flagstone, another feature of it that we want to protect is its natural texture.

-If you want to maintain a non-skid texture on your flagstone, you can use a sealer that has a matte finish.
+If you want to maintain a non-skid texture on your stone surfaces, you can use a matte sealer.
 Some sealers are infused with penetrating acrylic so that moisture will be prevented.

-To maintain the natural appeal of the flagstone, you can seal it twice or thrice a year to maintain its beauty and texture.
+To maintain the natural appeal, you can seal it twice or thrice a year to maintain its beauty and texture.

 Sealing Flagstone Cons